hyperjumptech/monika/docs/src/pages/guides/configuration-file.md

     message: response time is slow
 ```

-For details on alerts and how you can configure different triggers, see the [guide here](https://monika.hyperjump.tech/guides/alerts) here.
+For details on alerts and how you can define different kind of queries, see the [Alerts guide](/guides/alerts).

 ## Notifications

-Once an alert is triggered, Monika can send a notification through any of the supported channels.
+Once an alert is triggered, Monika will send one or more notifications through any of the supported channels that you defined.

-A simple desktop alert for instance is done in two lines, see below:
+For instance, a simple desktop notification needs to be defined as follows:

 ```yaml
 notifications: